SyneruJDorner/Nibbler/README.md

 # Nibbler

 ## INSTALLATION:
-* source setup.sh (This will install all dependancies and graphic libraries.)
+* run 'source setup.sh' (This will install all dependancies and graphic libraries.)